DatLQ95/network_services/README.md

 port: 8088
 lb port: 8089
 input request port: 8004
-docker service create --mode global --publish mode=host,target=80,published=8080 --name media_server media-server
+docker service create --mode global --publish mode=host,target=80,published=8088 --name media_server media-server

+//TODO: in the image in dockerhub the video is in gitlfs, therefore we need to build locally in each node and then run docker swarm!

 -------------------------------------------------------------------